nathan-bottomley/startlingbarbarabain.com/src/_posts/2024-12-07-episode-9-mission-of-the-darians.md

   episodeNumber: 9
   recordingDate: 2024-12-06
 ---
-This week, we've been invited to a century-long dinner by Joan Collins.
+This month, we've been invited to a century-long dinner by Joan Collins.
 The menu, as always: the basic proteins, amino acids, trace elements and enzyme variants of the lower classes.